 Additions can be quite complex, and often require the services of a qualified designer.
 If you’re not familiar with the Building Code, or any applicable by-laws (including the Zoning By-law), you may need to hire a qualified designer.

 The zoning by-law regulates the use of land, including the distance required to property lines.
-Consulting with Zoning Services staff is recommended prior to applying for a building permit in order to confirm all zoning requirements are being met.
-Zoning Services can be reached by email at firstname.lastname@example.org or by calling 519-837-5615.
+If you are unsure of what the zoning regulations are for your project, please contact Zoning Services by email at [email protected] or by calling 519-837-5615.

 Applying for a building permit